JAZEGA73/3DS-CIAS/README.md

-# Arbitrary Code Runner
+# PS900EXPLOIT
-So this is my first page, used to run arbitrary code on jailbroken consoles
+So this is my first page, used to run jailbreak on ps4 900 consoles😎
+# How to use
+Just click on the jb+GHEN(Latest), wait to load Goldhen and have fun👍👍
+# Load other payloads
+After you load jb+GHEN, load another payload